qooxdoo/qooxdoo/docs/compiler/migration.md

 # Migrate your application from qooxdoo 5.0 to qooxdoo 6.0 toolchain

-   - create new application with `qx create oldName` using the information provided in old/Manifest.json
+  - create new desktop or mobile application with `qx create oldName` using the information provided in old/Manifest.json
   - replace some folders in the new application with the conterparts of the old application
       - old/source/class -> new/source/class
       - old/source/resource -> new/source/resource